ylyamin/RT-Thread-on-Allwinner-D1H/README.md

 The intention is to easily run peripherals in D1, exactly Display.
 RT-Thread OS was chosen because it looks like has the most extensive HAL layer for D1, similar to the [Linux kernel](https://github.com/cuu/last_linux-5.4/tree/master/drivers/video/fbdev/sunxi/) but not so overcomplicated.

-At the original repository [RT-Thread](https://github.com/RT-Thread/rt-thread) the compilation is not streamlined for D1H [issue 9063](https://github.com/RT-Thread/rt-thread/issues/9063), [forum question](https://club.rt-thread.io/ask/question/183.html).
+At the original repository [RT-Thread](https://github.com/RT-Thread/rt-thread) the compilation is not streamlined for D1H [^1].
 So was performed fork from [v5.0.2](https://github.com/RT-Thread/rt-thread/releases/tag/v5.0.2) and introduced several changes to make it runnable in D1H.
 Added also bootloaders, compiler, debugger, build system.

 Introduced code changes described in [Code_changes](documentation/Code_changes.md) document.

+ > [^1]: At time when I'm tried to compile was [issue 9063](https://github.com/RT-Thread/rt-thread/issues/9063) after it was solved by [PR](https://github.com/RT-Thread/rt-thread/pull/9142) in Master.

 ## Current progress